Waste to Energy 2020/2021

 The leading standard reference in the WtE industry.
-On about 1,100 pages the 12th edition includes:
+On more than 1,000 pages the 13th edition includes:

-- a description and analysis of more than 1,100 planned projects throughout the world
+- a description and analysis of more than 1,300 current WtE projects throughout the world

 - the explanation of backgrounds, planning requirements and operating modes of thermal waste treatment

-- the overview of market factors, treatment technologies as well as investment and operational costs and revenues (with exemplary calculations)
+- the overview of market factors, investment and operational costs and revenues (with exemplary calculations)

-- a forecast of the global WtE market until 2028, by country, including new plants and capacities, shutdowns and investment volumes per year, explained in a comprehensible and detailed way
+- a detailed and comprehensible forecast of the global WtE market until 2029, by country.
+This includes new plants and capacities, shutdowns and investment volumes per year.

 In addition to the study, all customers will receive the following products for one year:

-- ecoprog WtE Project Tracker: complete list of all known projects worldwide (MS Excel file), including status, capacity and commissioning (emailed every three months)
+- ecoprog WtE Project Tracker: complete list of all known projects worldwide as an MS Excel file, including status, capacity and commissioning - emailed every three months